How Long Does It Take to Form an LLC in North Carolina (2026)

 Is There a Difference in Processing Time for Domestic and Foreign LLCs in North Carolina?

-There is no difference in processing time for domestic and foreign LLCs in North Carolina.
-The Secretary of State will process the application in the order they were received.
+No, there's no difference in processing time for domestic and foreign LLCs in North Carolina.
+The Business Registration Division processes every application in the order it arrives.

 How Much Does It Cost to Start an LLC in North Carolina?

-It costs $125 to start an LLC in North Carolina, which covers the Articles of Organization.
-Additional state fees apply.
+It costs $125 to form an LLC in North Carolina, covering the Articles of Organization.
+Add $100 or $200 if you want 24-hour or same-day expedited processing.

 Do I Need an Operating Agreement or Employer Identification Number After Forming My North Carolina LLC?

-You do not need an operating agreement or EIN to form your North Carolina LLC, but both are recommended.
-An operating agreement establishes ownership rules, while an EIN from the IRS website lets you open a business bank account, file federal income tax, and pay self-employment tax.
+No, you don't need an operating agreement or an EIN to form your North Carolina LLC, but both are worth getting.
+An operating agreement sets your ownership and management rules in writing, and an EIN lets you open a business bank account, hire employees, and file federal taxes.

 References: